framasoft/ep_mypads/.gitlab/merge_request_templates/Feature.md

 Please, create one MR for each new feature, don't submit multiple new features at once, unless they are very tied.

+Note: MR should be proposed on `development` branch, not on `master` branch.

 ## What does it do?

 Please, describe in a few words the new feature